- 1 Best On Ear Headphones 2019

 WHY IT’S A TOP PICK: Best all-around on-ear: durable build, compact size, comfy ear pads, and killer V-MODA sound.

 If you haven’t yet caught wind of V-MODA’s headphones, you really should try them out at some point.
 The company knows how to make an all-around quality headphone.
 The focus isn’t just on the heart-pumping sound but also a sleek, unique design embellished by leather and metal.
 It also doesn’t hurt that the XS is built with military-level test standards in mind (MIL-STD-810G).
+These headphones also are high quality in other ways.
+Read on to see why these over-ear headphones make the top of our list.

 If you value a foldable design for easy travel, you’ll love how the CLIQFOLD mechanism allows the XS to collapse.
 V-MODA was especially mindful of any gaps in the design, which gives the XS an extraordinarily small footprint.
 And generously included in the packing is a robust carrying case and carabiner clip for attaching to a travel bag.